scolladon/sfdx-git-delta/README.md

 $ sfdx sgd:source:delta --from commit --include-destructive .destructiveinclude
 ```

+The path matchers in includes file must follow [`gitignore`](https://git-scm.com/docs/gitignore#:~:text=The%20slash%20/%20is%20used%20as%20the%20directory%20separator.) spec and accept only unix path separator `/` (even for windows system).

 ### Scoping delta generation to a specific folder

 The `--source [-s]`parameter allows you to specify a folder to focus on, making any other folder ignored.